Arlo Pro vs. Arlo Pro 2 Home Security CamerasBy - 04/30/2018

 Finally, Geofencing.
 Geofencing is my favorite mode, but it’s not perfect.
 Within the app, you will create a virtual fence around your home.
 When you leave the fenced area, your system will automatically arm.
 When you return, your cameras will automatically disarm.
 The downside is that Geofencing doesn’t always work.
 The system consistently arms when I leave, but it doesn’t always disarm when I return.
 Often, I have to open the app to signify my presence.

 The customization options available within the Geofencing option are slightly different.
 Instead of using Rules, it uses other Modes.
 You can select a Mode that should run while you’re Away and another for when you are Home.
 For example, I have it set to where it arms all of my indoor and outdoor cameras when I leave, but when I return home, it only disarms my inside cameras as I want my outdoor cameras always armed.
+(Directions for setting this up found here.)
 This type of configuration is possible as it uses armed mode when I’m away and a custom mode when I’m home.

 Friends and Family